jovotech/jovo-framework/platforms/platform-alexa/docs/lists.md

 });
 ```

-Now you only need to define handlers in your Jovo application to run a specific function on getting called with the events you want to subscribe.
-You can, for example, use the following [handlers](https://www.jovo.tech/docs/handlers):
+You can, for example, use the following [handlers](https://www.jovo.tech/docs/handlers) to receive event requests from Alexa:

 ```typescript
  // ITEMS CREATED